giomatfois62/rofi-desktop/README.md

 DRUN_CATEGORIES=Rofi ./drun.sh          # shows only rofi-desktop scripts
 DRUN_CATEGORIES="Rofi,Game" ./drun.sh   # shows games and rofi-desktop scripts
 ```

+## Custom Menus

+Users can easily create custom menus editing the *rofi-desktop.sh* script or by putting simple json files, containing the list of entries with corresponding commands to run and optional icons to show, in the *scripts/menus* folder.
+Visit the [rofi-json](https://github.com/luiscrjunior/rofi-json) repo for details on the syntax to use for custom entries.

 ## Global Menu
 The script *scripts/rofi-hud.py* shows a rofi menu containing the application menu entries of the currently focused window, in a style similar to Ubuntu Unity's HUD or [plasma-hud](https://github.com/Zren/plasma-hud).